 "Hamdi told me to bring you here," Ahmet said.
 "It's your last night in Istanbul, and he wanted you to see something special."
 "Oh, all right."
 I opened the door.
 "Let's get it over with."
-At a city park on the crest of a hill, I saw newly planted trees and fresh sod.
-Below were the lights of the Bosphorus, the strait that divided Europe and Asia.
+There were newly planted trees and fresh sod, some kind of city park on the crest of a hill.
+Below sparkled the lights of the Bosphorus, the strait that divided Europe and Asia.
 The commerce of the world passed at our feet: oil and contraband and arms and grain, massive tankers that, from this distance, looked no bigger than bathtub toys.
-How great it would be if the drug traffic could be strangled here.
+How great it would be if, somehow, the drug traffic could be strangled here.
 If Afghanistan's poppies never made it to New York.
 If dealers like my brother had nothing to deal.
 Cutting off the supply was the only thing that could have saved him.
 Ahmet led me past an outdoor bar of happy drunks.
 Granite stairs continued down past terraces where entwined couples had taken over all the benches.
 And no wonder.
 The moon hung like a silver mirror above the illuminated spans of a bridge.
 White and red beacons cast narrow beams ahead of ships' prows, and spumes of foam trailed from the sterns.
 "It feels like you can see the whole world from here," I said.
 A couple vacated a bench and we sat down.

 "The Bosphorus Strait connects the Black Sea and the Mediterranean," Ahmet said, crowding against me while delivering his geography lesson.
-I was not the least attracted to this pudgy Turk whose shirt didn't even button.
+I was not the least attracted to this pudgy Turk whose shirt wouldn't even button.
 He hadn't one third of Hamdi's energy.
 Hamdi had fucked me into a state of oblivion.
 "What do you do?"
 I said.